haskell/hackage-security/README.md

     `/package/<package-id>/<package-id>.tar.gz`).

-The most important observation however is the following: **It is not possible to serve a local repository as a remote repository** (by poining a webserver at a local repository) because the layouts are completely different.
+The most important observation however is the following: **It is not possible to serve a local repository as a remote repository** (by pointing a web server at a local repository) because the layouts are completely different.
 (Note that the location of packages on Hackage-1 _did_ match the layout of local repositories, but that doesn't help because the _only_ repository that `cabal-install` will